runtimeverification/haskell-backend/docs/hooks.md

 ### LIST.make

 `LIST.make(n, x)` is a list of length `n` with `x` the value of every element.
+The result is `bottom` if n is negative.

 ~~~
     hooked-symbol make{}(Int{}, Elem{}) : List{}